Pyrausta aurata, Crete - photo © K. Bormpoudaki

 Appearance

-The forewings are purplish-brown with several golden-yellow markings.
-There is a postmedian mark on the upperside of the forewings; a round golden blotch near the costa.
+The forewings are purple-brown with several golden-yellow markings.
+On the upperside of the forewings there is a postmedian mark, a round golden blotch near the costa.
 Usually, there are also some small golden marks between it and the costa.

-The hindwings are dark brown or also black with a broad yellow transverse band approximately in the wing center and without additional spots closer to the basal area.
+The hindwings are dark brown or even black with a broad yellow transverse band approximately in the middle of the wing and without additional spots closer to the basal area.

-The moth is very similar to the slightly larger moth Pyrausta purpuralis, but the upperside of its forewings has a broad postmedian continuous band, usually divided into at least three yellow spots.
+The moth is very similar to the slightly larger moth Pyrausta purpuralis, but has a broad postmedian continuous band on the upperside of the forewings, which is usually divided into at least three yellow spots.

-Identification tip: The observation of the “seagull-shaped" mark near the trailing edge of the forewing (see next photo).
+Identification tip: Observation of the “gull-shaped" mark near the trailing edge of the forewing (see next photo).

 Habitat